This post may contain affiliate links to some TERRIfic sites you should check out. Learn more about it here.

 31. Invest in bed linens and pillows

 Never underestimate the power of a good night of sleep.
 When you’re well rested you are most likely happy, healthier, less stressed and more productive.
 And it all starts with an inviting bed and comfy pillows.
 A night of good sleep can surely make you unstoppable.
+If you don’t where to start, try investing in some silk pillowcases.
+They are ridiculously soft and your hair and skin will thank you.

 One positive change can lead to a ripple affect of others.
 Let today be the first positive change that helps your reap the benefits of many more to come.
 Make the investment today and you’ll surely be proud of yourself tomorrow and in the year to come.